SQE Explained

 Premium~$21,473–$25,283

-Verdict on costs: The bar exam is significantly cheaper.
-Even an expensive bar review course plus fees comes in around $5,000–$6,000.
+Verdict: The bar exam is significantly cheaper.
+An expensive bar review course plus fees comes to approximately $5,000–$6,000.
 The SQE minimum is approximately $7,000–$8,000, with mid-range and premium routes costing two to four times more.

-Use our cost calculator to model your SQE investment including potential resits.
+Use our cost calculator to model your SQE costs including potential resit fees.

 The Honest Verdict

-Is the SQE1 harder than the bar exam on absolute terms?
-Probably yes - the 41% pass rate versus ~50–60% MBE pass rate suggests so, and the SQE cohort is not a weak group (it includes international lawyers and UK law graduates).
+Is SQE1 harder than the bar exam in absolute terms?
+Almost certainly yes.
+A 41% pass rate versus 68% (July UBE) is a meaningful gap, and the SQE cohort is not a weak group — it includes UK law graduates and internationally qualified lawyers.

-Is the SQE1 harder for US lawyers specifically?
+Is SQE1 harder for US lawyers specifically?
 Yes, and significantly so.
-You are studying a foreign legal system without the benefit of three years of immersive English law education.
 The bar exam tests what you learned in law school.
 SQE1 tests what you have to teach yourself.

-Is SQE2 harder than the bar exam's practical components (MPT)?
+Is SQE2 harder than the bar's practical components (MPT)?
 Probably not.
-US lawyers with real practice experience generally find SQE2 more manageable than SQE1.
-The practical skills - client interviewing, legal drafting, analysis - are transferable.
-The English law content is the challenge, not the skills.
+US lawyers with real practice experience consistently find SQE2 more manageable than SQE1.
+The skills transfer; the English law content is the challenge.

-The right mindset: Don't go in thinking the SQE will be easier because it's "just MCQs."
+The right mindset: Do not go in thinking SQE1 will be easy because it is "just MCQs."
 SQE1 MCQs require precise application of English law rules.
-If you don't know the rules - and you won't, until you study them - the format doesn't help you.
+If you don't know the rules — and you won't until you study them — the MCQ format does not help you.

-Go in knowing that you're learning a foreign legal system, allocate serious study time to the unfamiliar subjects, and use a preparation course designed for international lawyers.
-That's the path to passing SQE1 with the preparation it deserves.
+Treat SQE1 as learning a foreign legal system, allocate serious study time to unfamiliar subjects, and use a preparation course designed for international lawyers.
+That is the path.

 Further Reading